Joao-M-Almeida/Joao-M-Almeida.github.io/_posts/2016-04-30-detecting-machine-translation.md

 ## Final Results:
  Our final model achieved a __cross validation score of (55.0 +/- 1.6)%__ and a __final result of 57.8%__.

+## What we learned
+This challenge turned out to be an amazing experience.
+We didn't have any contact with the natural language field and ended up getting our hands dirty with many of the fields techniques.
+Even if we didn't win the competition we feel it was totally worth it, because of the knowledge we gained and the fun we had.
+In the end the results were pretty close for the 6 top teams and we were reasonably happy with our final result for this hard challenge that lasted only 10 days.

 ### Global Results:
 1. Francisco Dias: 59.72%